jcgerhard/cflib/vitepress/pages/utilities.md

 - Throws an error if the `startNumber` parameter is not provided (is undefined)
 - Throws an error if the `startNumber` parameter is negative
+- Throws an error if the `length` parameter is not a positive number
+- Throws an error if the `character` parameter is not exactly 1 character
-- Throws an error if the options parameters are of incorrect types
+- Throws an error if the `length` parameter is less than the length of the incremented number
+- Throws an error if the `callback` parameter is provided but is not a function

 ### Examples